La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _Alice went to the country.
 The rural area is beautiful to Alice._
 > _Alice went to the country.
 It is beautiful to her._

-All the Lojban variants mean the same.
+All the Lojban variants above have the same meaning.

-As the first letter in **.alis.** is **a** (we ignore the dot) and the first letter in **nurma** is **n** we can use letter words to refer to those nouns correspondingly:
+Since the first letter in **.alis.** is **a** (ignoring the dot) and the first letter in **nurma** is **n**, we can use letter words to refer to those nouns correspondingly:

 - **.a bu** refers to **la .alis.**
 - **ny.** refers to **le nurma**

-This method might be more convenient than English _he_ or _she_ or event Lojban **ri** or **ra**.
-This method allows us to make the speech more concise but at the same time precise not forcing us to repeat possible long names or nouns over and over again.
+This method might be more convenient than English _he_ or _she_, or even Lojban **ri** or **ra**.
+It allows us to make speech more concise yet precise, without having to repeat potentially long names or nouns repeatedly.

-But notice that it can happen that we'd like to refer back to, say, **le nurma**, but then before we can do so, another noun or name that starts with **n** appeared in the meantime, so that **ny.** can no longer refer to the rural area.
-The quickest way out is to repeat the entire noun or name, i.e. say **le nurma**:
+However, it's important to note that there may be situations where we want to refer back to, for example, **le nurma**, but another noun or name starting with **n** appears in the meantime, making **ny.** unable to refer to the rural area.
+In such cases, the quickest solution is to repeat the entire noun or name, i.e., say **le nurma**:

 > **bu'u le nurma la .alis. pu penmi la .nik. i ri se zdani bu'u le nurma**
-> _In the country Alice met Nick.
+> _In the country, Alice met Nick.
 He has his home in the country._

 zdani
 : … is a home to …